 Ask Dr. Santa Maria: I’m a POTS patient who passes out CONSTANTLY and I always feel dizzy.
-I’m faintingdrinking a lot of fluids, but that doesn’t seem to be helping.
+I’m drinking a lot of fluids, but that doesn’t seem to be helping.
 Do you have any suggestions?

 These “black-outs” where you constantly feel like you are going to pass out—but may not completely lose consciousness may be related to a lack of volume or lack of blood flow to the brain.
 Medically, we use the terms “dehydration” and “hypovolemia.”
 These terms are not interchangeable (although you will see that quite frequently” and each has a specific meaning.